 1: How do I set up my utilities? #1 piece of advice is don't waste your time scraping websites and sitting on hold to compare and connect your utilities.
 Compare and connect all your utilities instantly at myutilities.com and get on with your life.
 Time is money so save your time and use My Utilities.
-My Utilities researches each home to discover the best options available for internet, gas, electricity, tv/cable, water, home security and phone.
-You can type your address into the website and almost instantly see and compare your options (Link 1).
-From there you can learn more about the service offerings from an unbiased My Utilities Advisor or if you don’t need any additional assistance you can purchase and connect all your services almost instantly.
+My Utilities researches each home to discover the best options available for internet, gas, electricity, tv/cable, water, home security, and phone.
+You can type your address into the website and almost instantly see and compare your options.
 You don’t have to sift through confusing websites; you can compare raw data in one place.
-The My Utilities team then takes the hassle out of setting up the utilities by connecting your services for you.
-Don’t waste time sitting on hold or waste money by getting up-sold by various providers, and getting stuck in bad contracts.

 3: Did you read the fine print?
-Everyone can fly with magic dust, but the real heros are the ones who can fly without any dust at all.
+Everyone can fly with magic dust, but the real heroes are the ones who can fly without any dust at all.
 Electricity providers have marketing ploys figured out.
-Everything looks cheap and great until three months in when, bam, hidden fees and increased fees hit you like a ton of bricks.
+Everything looks cheap and great until three months in when, bam, hidden fees, and increased fees hit you like a ton of bricks.
 Make sure you read the fine print on electricity plans.
 Free nights don't come without a cost.
 Electricity all comes from the grid, which means it all is actually the same quality so look for your sweet spot price that matches up with your usage.
-Don't worry about the quality, it will be good, just make sure you aren't swallowing extra fees ( Link 3).
+Don't worry about the quality, it will be good, just make sure you aren't swallowing extra fees.

 5: Can't I just have the same internet I had before?
 It ain't that easy.
 Not every internet company services your home.
-You would think with AT&T’s advertising budget they would hand deliver the internet to every home in America.
-The reality is that there are limited internet options at each home and there is not much you can do about it ( Link 5).
-In fact, just because your next door neighbor has Spectrum doesn't mean it is available at your home.
+You would think with AT&T’s advertising budget they would hand-deliver the internet to every home in America.
+The reality is that there are limited internet options at each home and it is not much you can do about it.
+In fact, just because your next-door neighbor has Spectrum doesn't mean it is available at your home.
 Don't waste time visiting every website and checking your address, just type it once at myutilities.com to see your options and make your selections.

-6: How fast does my internet need to be to Netflix and Chill?
-Internet plans are divided by megabytes per second (mbps).
+6: How fast does my internet need to be to watch Netflix?
+Internet plans are divided by megabytes per second (Mbps).
 It is important to face the facts about your usage or you may be disappointed.
-When thinking through an internet plan consider what you use your internet for, how many people will be using your internet and how frequently you will be using it.
-For Netflix alone they recommend 1.5 Megabits per second for viewers with a broadband connection and 3.0 Megabits per second for SD quality (Link 6).
+When thinking through an internet plan consider what you use your internet for, how many people will be using your internet, and how frequently you will be using it.
+For Netflix alone they recommend 1.5 Megabits per second for viewers with a broadband connection and 3.0 Megabits per second for SD quality.
 Whether you have many users on your plan, stream videos often, need quick speeds at all hours of the days, or you hardly use your internet at all, consider looking into bundling options.
-Often times providers offer better deals on services when you purchase multiple services like internet, tv/cable and phone.
+Often times providers offer better deals on services when you purchase multiple services like internet, tv/cable, and phone.

-- 5 Mbps should be good for basic web surfing and emailing
+- 5 Mbps should be good for basic web surfing and email

 - 5-10 Mbps should be good for a few shared devices simultaneously web surfing and emailing, with occasional streaming and online gaming

-- 10-25 Mbps: Should be good for several shared devices streaming moderate high-definition (HD), online gaming, and downloading files.
+- 10-25 Mbps: It should be good for several shared devices streaming moderate high-definition (HD), online gaming, and downloading files.